Open vs. Closed Adoption in Iowa_ Key Differences image

 Choosing to give your child up for adoption is an incredibly personal decision.
 When considering whether an open or closed adoption is right for you, you may wish to seek counseling from an adoption agency or an attorney about your legal rights and options.

 If you choose an open adoption, you do not have to have direct contact with the adoptive family right away.
 You may choose to take time to heal and process the birth and decision to move forward with the adoption.
 An open adoption allows for this flexibility.
-Only you can decide what is best for you, but an experienced adoption attorney can help counsel you as you consider your options.
+Only you can decide what is best for you, but an experienced Cedar Rapids adoption attorney can help counsel you as you consider your options.

 Do I Pay Child Support in an Open or Closed Adoption?